Dmitry Leonov

+Early years and career

-He was born on 19 (31) October 1899 into a working-class family in the village of Lugovka (now in the Chernsky District of the Tula Region).
+Leonov was born on 19 (31) October 1899 into a working-class family in the village of Lugovka (now in the Chernsky District of the Tula Oblast).
 In 1915, he began working at the Tula Arms Factory.
 He joined the Russian Communist Party (Bolsheviks) in 1918 and started his service in the Red Army in August 1922.

 Leonov advanced from company political instructor to head of the organizational department of the division’s political office.
 In 1931, he graduated from senior political courses at the N.G.
 Tolmachev Military-Political Academy.
 He held key positions in the political administration of the Volga Military District (1931–1933) and later headed the political department of a rifle division (1933–1937).
 In 1937, he was appointed military commissar of a rifle corps.

 From 1937 to 1939, he served on the Military Councils of the Trans-Baikal and Ural Military Districts.
 In 1941, he completed the Higher Political Staff Courses at the Lenin Military-Political Academy.